-The full source code and raw results of this benchmark can be obtained from the SJ homepage [25].
+The full source code and raw results of this benchmark can be obtained from the SJ homepage [30].
 The SJ homepage also presents further micro and macro ESJ benchmark results, including comparisons with multithreaded and event-driven programs implemented in standard Java: the results show that ESJ performs competitively against "untyped event-programming" using NIO.
-Earlier benchmark results comparing multithreaded SJ against standard TCP sockets and RMI were presented in [16].
+Earlier benchmark results comparing multi-threaded SJ against standard TCP sockets and RMI were presented in [21].

-6 Related and Future Work
+6 Related Work

-Language facilities for event-driven programming.
-Traditional event-driven programming is acknowledged to attain performance and scalability at the cost of complex control flow and manual stack management [2, 29].
-Consequently, several works have sought to facilitate event-driven programming by adding language features that raise the level of abstraction and/or aid code verification.
-Tame [20] introduces language features, similar to the synchronisation mechanisms of futures, that allow control flow to be returned from a blocked C++ function to the caller.
-EventJava [8] integrates advanced event correlation techniques with O-O programming, providing high-level syntax for expressing complex patterns of predicated events and a modular framework for implementing alternative semantics for event matching.
-These works do not offer a characterisation of communication events as enabled by structured sessions nor the associated static safety guarantees of session types.
-A session type describes not only the pending event type, but also delineates the interaction flow in which the event has occurred, providing strong type-based guarantees such as event-handling safety and progress.
+Event-driven and event-based programming.
+Traditional event-driven programming is known to attain performance and scalability at the cost of complex control flow and manual stack management [3, 34].
+Consequently, many works have sought to make event programming easier by adding language features that raise the level of abstraction and/or facilitate code verification.
+Tame [25] introduces language features, similar to the synchronisation mechanisms of futures, that allow control flow to be returned from a blocked C++ function to the caller.
+The interface to the libeel library [9] is designed to clarify the relationships between event registrations and callbacks to support the accompanying tool suite for call graph analyses.
+The nesC language [14] promotes an event-based component design, based on interfaces that specify callback as well as event registration functions, to meet the requirements of sensor network programming.
+EventJava [11] integrates advanced event correlation techniques with O-O programming, providing high-level syntax for expressing complex patterns of predicated events and a modular framework for implementing alternative semantics for event matching.
+Combining these advanced event correlation facilities with session typed event programming is an interesting future topic, particularly for an extension to multiparty session types [20] which enable both multicasting and correlation over multiple sessions.
+Whilst these works address many of the difficulties of event programming, none offer a characterisation of communication events as enabled by structured sessions nor the associated static type safety by session types.
+A session type describes not only the pending event type, but also delineates the interaction flow in which the event has occurred.
+This enables well-structured programming, for which strong type-based properties for communications, such as communication-safety and progress, can be ensured.